kpkk/kpkk/README.md

 ### Hi there 👋

-### I'm Krishna Pradeep, software test engineer with cross functionl skills towards devOps.Focused learner with consistency.Trying to be a full stack QA automation engineer
+### I'm Krishna Pradeep, Test Automation engineer with cross functionl skills.Focused learner with consistency.Trying to be a full stack QA automation engineer

 <!--
 **kpkk/kpkk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.